-To assist in the Decision process all features and trees which are sought by submitters to be included in the Plan Change have been assessed.
+To assist in the Decision process, all features and trees submitters sought to be included in the Plan Change have been assessed.

-Heritage features have been assessed in accordance with a criteria established during the preparation of the Plan Change.
+Heritage features have been assessed in accordance with criteria established during the preparation of the Plan Change.
 The criteria assess features based on their archaeological, architectural, cultural, spiritual, historic, social, townscape, context, rarity, representative and technological value.

-Trees have been assessed by a suitably qualified arborist and where appropriate have been assessed in accordance with the Standard Tree Evaluation Method (STEM).
+Trees have been assessed by a suitably qualified arborist and where appropriate have been assessed in accordance with the Standard Tree Evaluation Method (referred to as "STEM").
 STEM is a well recognised and used method and assesses trees based on their condition, amenity and matters of notable recognition.
 It provides a system by which different elements of the tree can be scored on a scale of 3 to 27, with 27 being the highest score.
-There is a total of 10 different criteria regarding the condition and amenity elements and an additional 10 elements for trees with notable recognition.
-As a result trees could potentially score anywhere from 30 to 270, or up to 540 for trees with notable recognition.
-A STEM score of 120 or greater has been recommended, and adopted in the preparation of this report, as a trigger for determining whether trees should be protected under the District Plan or not.
+There are a total of 10 different criteria regarding the condition and amenity elements and an additional 10 elements for trees with notable recognition.
+As a result, trees could potentially score anywhere from 30 to 270, or up to 540 for trees with notable recognition.
+A STEM score of 120 or greater was recommended, and has been adopted in the preparation of these Decisions, as a trigger for determining whether trees should be protected under the District Plan or not.

 Attachment 3 of this report provides a summary of the heritage assessments undertaken and Attachment 4 provides a summary of the STEM assessments.
-Based on these assessments a recommendation has been made to either accept or reject the submission.

-Where however, the submission does not contain enough information to allow for accurate identification of the feature/tree, it has not been possible to undertake an assessment.
-It has therefore been recommended that these items be included in a list that at a later date can be accurately assessed for potential inclusion in the District Plan through a separate plan change process (refer to Attachment 5).
-Based on this, such submissions are recommended to be rejected.
+Where the submission does not contain enough information to allow for accurate identification of the feature/tree, it has not been possible to undertake an assessment.
+These features have been included in Attachment 5, which includes items that are recommended to be reviewed at a later date for potential inclusion in the District Plan through a separate plan change process.
+Based on this, such submissions have been rejected.